avo-hq/docs.avohq.io/docs/3.0/field-options.md

 ## Readonly

-When you need to prevent the user from editing a field, the `readonly` option will render it as `disabled` on **Create** and **Edit** views and the value will not be passed to that record in the database.
+When you need to prevent the user from editing a field, the `readonly` option will render it as `disabled` on <New /> and <Edit /> views and the value will not be passed to that record in the database.
 This prevents a bad actor to go into the DOM, enable that field, update it, and then submit it, updating the record.

 ```ruby
 field :name, as: :text, readonly: true